Kali-Decoder/Group_Travel/README.md

-# Automatic Charity Donations Smart Contract
+# Decentralized Group Travel Planning

-This is a smart contract written in Rust using `#![no_std]` and designed to run on the Soroban blockchain platform.
-The contract facilitates automatic charity donations through token transfers.
+This repository contains the code for a decentralized group travel planning platform, implemented as a smart contract in Rust using `#![no_std]`.
+The contract is designed to run on the Soroban blockchain platform and facilitates transparent management of group travel expenses, itineraries, and contributions.

 ## Overview

-The Automatic Charity Donations smart contract allows users to make token transfers while automatically donating a percentage (2%) of the transferred amount to a designated charity account.
-The contract is managed by an admin who has the authority to set the admin address, add or remove charity accounts, and view donation amounts.
+The Decentralized Group Travel Planning smart contract allows users to create and manage travel groups, track expenses, contribute funds, and share itineraries.
+The contract ensures transparency and automation in managing group travel activities.

 ## Features

-- **Admin Management**: The admin address can be set by the contract creator.
-The admin has special privileges to manage charity accounts.

-- **Charity Account Management**: Only the admin can add or remove charity accounts.
-Each charity account is associated with a unique identifier (`id`) and an address.

-- **Token Transfer with Donation**: Users can initiate token transfers, specifying the recipient's address and the charity account ID.
-The contract automatically calculates and donates 2% of the transferred token amount to the designated charity account.

-- **Donation Tracking**: The contract keeps track of donation amounts for each user and each charity account.
+- **Group Creation**: Users can create travel groups with an initial itinerary and become the organizer.

+- **Joining Groups**: Participants can join existing travel groups to collaborate on travel plans.

+- **Expense Management**: Organizers and participants can add and track expenses for the group.

+- **Contributions**: Participants can contribute funds towards group expenses.

+- **Itinerary Sharing**: The group itinerary is stored and can be retrieved by participants.

 ## Contract Functions

-- `set_admin`: Sets the admin address.

-- `add_charity_account`: Adds a charity account with a specified ID and address.
+- `create_group`: Creates a new travel group with the specified title and initial itinerary.

-- `remove_charity_account`: Removes a charity account based on its ID.
+- `join_group`: Allows a user to join an existing travel group.

+- `add_expense`: Adds an expense to the specified travel group.

-- `transact`: Initiates a token transfer from one address to another, automatically donating 2% of the transferred amount to the specified charity account.
+- `contribute`: Allows a user to contribute funds to the specified travel group.

-- `get_user_donation_amount`: Retrieves the donation amount made by a specific user for a particular token.

-- `get_charity_donation_amount`: Retrieves the total donation amount received by a charity account for a particular token.
+- `get_itinerary`: Retrieves the itinerary for the specified travel group.

 ## Usage

 To deploy this smart contract on the Soroban blockchain platform, compile the code and deploy the resulting bytecode.
 Once deployed, interact with the contract using Soroban-compatible tools or libraries.
-Smart Contract Address: "CCTZNU7HPJIC6HBN4FL5SLHSYJ2SPFOHFXGAGTATS6XRM3PJNNTM5WWG"

 ## Project Structure